 Current transportation funding mechanisms in Illinois are inadequate to support maintenance-let alone improvements-that are crucial to our economic competitiveness.
-The traditional state revenue sources-the motor fuel tax and vehicle registration fees-have lost significant purchasing power over the last 20 years.
-Further, the motor fuel tax faces long-term threats to its viability as vehicles become more fuel efficient and as vehicle miles traveled continue to decline.
+The traditional state revenue sourcesthe motor fuel tax and vehicle registration fees-have lost significant purchasing power over the last 20 years.
+The motor fuel tax should be increased and indexed to inflation in the near term.
+Further, the motor fuel tax must be replaced because it faces long-term threats to its viability as vehicles become more fuel efficient and as vehicle miles traveled continue to decline.
+The state and region should take steps necessary to adopt a replacement to the motor fuel tax, such as a vehicle-miles traveled fee.
+Moreover, the region and state should work to secure adequate and sustainable multimodal capital funding on an on-going basis.

 Home to the nation's freight hub and one of its largest transit systems, Illinois needs adequate multimodal investments to address metropolitan Chicago's multifaceted infrastructure challenges.
 The Chicago region's transit system remains critically underfunded and lacks a stable source of non-federal capital funding.
 Similarly, state capital programming must better address freight infrastructure issues.